What can be done if there are doubts about the Testator's testamentary capacity (e.g. not of sound mind)?

-Having certain mental conditions (such as mild dementia) does not automatically mean the Testator has or does not have Testamentary capacity (i.e. the mental capacity to know, understand, approve, and make his Will).
+Having certain mental conditions (such as mild dementia) or simply being of old age does not automatically mean the Testator has or does not have testamentary capacity (i.e. the mental capacity to know, understand, approve, and make his Will).

 If the Testator proceeds without addressing such doubts on his testamentary capacity, it may lead to complications down the road (e.g. contestation on the validity of the Will).